Clint McDaniel

 Clinton Eugene McDaniel (born February 26, 1972) is a retired American professional basketball player.
 McDaniel played professionally in the NBA for the Sacramento Kings.
 He played college basketball for the Arkansas Razorbacks.

+McDaniel was inducted into Booker T. Washington's 2022 Ring of Honor class during a ceremony between the Hornets’ basketball games against Bixby on Friday night, Feb 4, 2022 at Nathan E. Harris Fieldhouse.